ThaNightHawk/thanighthawk/README.md

 | Various Beat Saber Tourneys | No |   Some bigger, some smaller.
 Don't want to name them, since there's too many and the list would be infinitely long.  | TS, JS, Tailwind, GQL |
 #

-##### NOW
-- Enrolled to school.
-Trying to get my AP in Comp.
-Sci, and then get a bachelor in webdev.
 <br />

 &nbsp; [![Spotify](https://novatorem-p6bezkia8-thanighthawk.vercel.app/api/spotify?background_color=0d1117&border_color=ffffff)](https://open.spotify.com/user/gpsmedia)